 There are many benefits for travel therapists.
 One of the benefits is the opportunity to make more money.
-But what is the average physical therapist salary?
-Other than working, what is another way you make money as a travel physical therapist?
+But what is the average physical therapist salary and what is it actually like to being a traveling physical therapist on assignment?
+You might also be wondering, other than working, what is another way you make money as a travel physical therapist?
 This is your travel physical therapy salary guide.

 Physical Therapy Job

 A physical therapy career is an overall practice or treatment that aims to help people improve their ability to move or function by easing pain.
 This treatment is usually referred to by doctors if the person has been injured or has experienced an illness that makes it hard to do daily tasks.
 Physical therapy sometimes referred to as PTs or physiotherapists, are licensed health care professionals who get their degree in physical therapy.
 Whether you’re an occupational therapist, physical therapist, or physical therapist assistant there are plenty of travel therapy jobs available.

 Physical therapy services will include the following settings:

 - Skilled nursing extended care, and sub-acute facilities

 What Are the Requirements for Getting a Travel Job as a PT?

 Securing a travel job as a physical therapist can be an exciting and lucrative career choice.
 Whether you’re a new grad or someone with 3-10 years of experience, the world of travel therapy offers diverse opportunities and a competitive salary.
 To embark on this journey, there are some key requirements you need to meet.